-- Assistant Professor of Finance, School of Business and Economics
+- Assistant Professor of Finance, College of Business

 - PhD, Finance, Washington State University

 Dr. Knewtson earned a Bachelor’s in Actuarial Science from Roosevelt University in 1999, working in industry as a pension actuary.
 Knewtson earned a Master’s in Applied Economics (2010) and Doctorate in Business Administration – Finance (2011), both from Washington State University.
-Knewtson’s research focuses on insider trading and investor sentiment, with publications in the Financial Analysts Journal, the Journal of Business Research and Managerial Finance.
+Knewtson’s research focuses on insider trading and investor sentiment, with publications in the Financial Analysts Journal, the Journal of Business Research, the International Review of Economics and Finance, the Journal of Financial Education, and Managerial Finance.

-Dr. Knewtson teaches Investment Analysis, Principles of Finance and Security Valuation.
+Dr. Knewtson teaches Equity Analysis, Investment Analysis and Principles of Finance.
 Knewtson was inducted into Michigan Tech’s Academy of Teaching Excellence in 2018 and into Michigan Tech's Dean's Teaching Showcase in 2017.
-In 2013, Knewtson received the College of Business Administration Dean's Teaching Award while on the faculty at Central Michigan University.
-In 2012, Knewtson was an inaugural member of the High-Impact Teaching Academy at Central Michigan University.
+In 2013, Knewtson received the College of Business Administration Dean's Teaching Award as a faculty member at Central Michigan University.
 In 2010, Knewtson received Washington State University's Graduate Student Teaching Excellence Award.

 - Principles of Finance